 The same is true for business reputation because the search goes both ways.
 That’s right, candidates perform due diligence the other way too.
 Prospective employees decide whether or not to work for a company based not only on position and compensation, but how others feel about working there.
 The site GlassDoor.com is an example of how people rely on the opinions of strangers to decide where they want to work.

 It’s more than just employees, opinions can make or break businesses.
 For example, online reviews are a strong indicator of others opinions whether accurate or not.
 Check out these statistics from BrightLocal’s 2019 Consumer Survey, for example:

 - 84% of people put as much faith in online reviews as they do in offline opinions.

 - 90% percent of consumers will read less than 10 reviews about a company before deciding whether to give them their business.

 Almost every business will be reviewed eventually.
 Some industries are more susceptible to bad reviews than others.
 For example, mortgage lenders, debt collectors, and used car dealerships often have an especially tough time online and may want to begin improving how they’re seen online before they even open their doors for business, it’s that important.

-Long before the president could Tweet directly to the public or Instagram could inadvertently launch a modeling career, reputations were formed based on empirical observations in real life.
+Long before the President could Tweet directly to the public or Instagram could inadvertently launch a modeling career, reputations were formed based on empirical observations in real life.
+Reputation has a long history.
 In tight knit communities how you acted, how you responded in certain situations, how you spoke and carried yourself all contributed over time to peoples opinions and eventually reputation.
 It may be that in these communities reputation was more accurately reflected than today.
 In the middle ages most people never traveled more than ten miles from their place of birth, so people really got to know one another.

 “Falsehood flies, and the Truth comes limping after it.”